 Poland - Producer Prices

-FocusEconomics Consensus Forecast panelists expect inflation to average 1.8% in 2017, which is up 0.2 percentage points from last month’s projection.
-In 2018, the panel expects inflation to average 2.0%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.5% in 2020, which is unchanged from last month’s projection.
+For 2021, the panel sees inflation averaging 2.6%.

 Poland - Producer Prices Data

 |Inflation (PPI, annual variation in %)||-0.9||-2.6||-0.8||3.3||-|